-When in doubt, try sending it both ways, said Martin Yate, a career-management trainer and coach as well as the author of "Knock em Dead 2010: The Ultimate Job Search Guide."
+When in doubt, try sending it both ways, said Martin Yate, a career-management trainer and coach as well as the author of the forthcoming "Knock em Dead: The Ultimate Job Search Guide."
 He suggests that job seekers consider sending two e-mails: one with the resume pasted in and one with the resume pasted in as well as attached.

 Cut and paste

 If you plan to paste the resume into an e-mail, Kabell recommended starting the e-mail with a brief introduction of yourself, one that's "much more succinct than a traditional cover letter.
 I would recommend two paragraphs of two to three lines each, maximum."

 At the end of the brief introduction, indicate that you've pasted in your resume following your signature.
 If you've also attached it, write that you've attached your resume and have also pasted it in after your signature.

 Then, below your name and contact information, paste your resume.
 Some tips on formatting the text: